CANTON Starting Thursday, the village of Canton will have its first female police chief.

 She has served with the department since 1994, first as a patrol officer.
 In 2004 she was promoted to sergeant.

-I like a challenge, Ms. McDougal said after being sworn into office.
+I like a challenge, Ms. McDougal said after being sworn in.
 I took the test, passed it and I feel like its the right time for this challenge.

 The appointment was made on a probationary basis with the probation term lasting between two and 12 months.